Josquin des Prez: Name

 Josquin's full name, Josquin Lebloitte dit des Prez, became known in the late 20th century from a pair of 1483 documents found in Condé-sur-l'Escaut, where he is referred to as the nephew of Gille Lebloitte dit des Prez and the son of Gossard Lebloitte dit des Prez.
-His first name Josquin is a diminutive form of Josse, the French form of the name of a Judoc, a Breton saint of the 7th century.
+His first name Josquin is a diminutive form of Josse, the French form of the name of Judoc, a Breton saint of the 7th century.
 Josquin was a common name in Flanders and Northern France in the 15th and 16th centuries.
 Other documents indicate that the surname des Prez had been used by the family for at least two generations, perhaps to distinguish them from other branches of the Lebloitte family.
 At the time, the name Lebloitte was rare and the reason that Josquin's family took up the more common surname des Prez as their dit name remains uncertain.

 His name has many spellings in contemporary records: his first name is spelled as Gosse, Gossequin, Jodocus, Joskin, Josquinus, Josse, Jossequin, Judocus and Juschino; and his surname is given as a Prato, de Prato, Pratensis, de Prés, Desprez, des Prés and des Près.
 In his motet Illibata Dei virgo nutrix, he includes an acrostic of his name, where it is spelled IOSQVIN Des PREZ.
 Documents from Condé, where he lived for the last years of his life, refer to him as "Maistre Josse Desprez".
 These include a letter written by the chapter of Notre-Dame of Condé to Margaret of Austria where he is named as "Josquin Desprez".
 Scholarly opinion differs on whether his surname should be written as one word (Desprez) or two (des Prez), with publications from continental Europe preferring the former and English-language publications the latter.
 Modern scholarship typically refers to him as Josquin.